 What Are the Job Duties for Ministers?

 Learn about the various job duties of ministers.
 Get information on the education needed to enter this career field and explore job outlook and salary information for clergy members.
-Schools offering Christian Ministry degrees can also be found in these popular choices.

 Overview of Minister Job Duties